jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.5.4 Transborder data flow
   -  Orgs should adhere to origin country-specific laws and regulations, regardless of where data resides
   -  Also be aware of applicable laws where data is stored and systems are used
+  - **International Traffic in Arms Regulations (ITAR)**: a US regulation that was built to ensure control over any export of items such as missiles, rockets, bombs, or anything else existing in the United States Munitions List (USML)
+  - **Export Administration Regulations (EAR)**: EAR predominantly focuses on commercial use-related items like computers, lasers, marine items, and more.
+However, it can also include items that may have been designed for commercial use but actually have military applications
 - 1.5.5 Privacy
   - Many laws include privacy protections for personal data
     - The EU’s GDPR has strong privacy rules that apply to any org anywhere that stores or processes the personal data of EU residents; these individuals must be told how their data is collected and used, and they must be able to opt out